 LAW 802.
 Externship-Outside Nashville/Summer.
-Students wishing to pursue an externship program away from Nashville must submit a proposal to do so, endorsed by a full-time faculty member, to the associate dean for clinical affairs by the appropriate deadline.
-The proposal must provide that all relevant requirements of the American Bar Association Standards are met.
-May be repeated for credit more than once if there is no duplication in subject matter.
-Students may apply a maximum of six credit hours of externship toward graduation requirements.
+Students wishing to pursue an externship program away from Nashville must submit a proposal to do so, endorsed by a full-time faculty member, to the Associate Dean for Clinical Affairs by the appropriate deadline.
+The proposal must provide that all relevant requirements of the American Bar Association Standards are met.May be repeated for credit more than once if there is no duplication in subject matter.
+Students may apply a maximum of six credits of externship toward graduation requirements.
+Faculty approval required.
 Pass/Fail.
-Faculty approval required.
-[1-6]

-LAW 803A.
+[1-6] LAW 803A.
 Externship/Full Semester.
-Students wishing to pursue an externship for an entire semester must submit a proposal, endorsed by a full-time faculty member, to the associate dean for clinical affairs six weeks prior to the end of the semester preceding the one in which the externship will take place.
-If a student participates in a semester-long externship, no additional externship credits may be counted toward graduation requirements, and only in the instance of a semester-long externship can the 6-credit-hour limit for externship credits be exceeded.
+Students wishing to pursue an externship for an entire semester must submit a proposal, endorsed by a full-time faculty member, to the Associate Dean for Clinical Affairs six weeks prior to the end of the semester preceding the one in which the externship will take place.
+If a student participates in a semester-long externship, no additional externship credits may be counted toward graduation requirements, and only in the instance of a semester-long externship can the six-credit limit for externship credits be exceeded.
 Students may not receive credit for work for which they are paid.
 Faculty approval required.
 The externship requirements are: a) 560 hours at the externship placement (or approximately 40 hours per week over a 14-week period) for a pass/fail grade; and b) completion of a significant research paper (35-40 pages) on a topic related to the externship which will be graded work.
 The paper does not satisfy the writing requirement for graduation.
 [8]

 LAW 803B.
 Externship Paper.
 Completion of a significant research paper (35-40 pages) on a topic related to the externship which will be graded work.
 The paper does not satisfy the writing requirement for graduation.
+Faculty approval required.
 [2]

 LAW 804.
 Externship-In Nashville/Academic Year/Summer.
 The basic requirements are: (1) Students may receive credit only for work supervised by faculty-approved fieldwork supervisors at faculty-approved placements.
-(2) Various types of externships may qualify, including placements with federal and state prosecutors and defenders, the state attorney general's office, state legislative offices, federal and state agencies, federal and state judges, corporate legal departments, and legal aid or other non-profit programs.
+(2) Various types of externships may qualify, including placements with federal and state prosecutors and defenders, the state attorney general's office, state legislative offices, federal and state agencies, federal and state judges, corporate legal departments and legal aid or other non-profit programs.
 Students may not receive credit for work for which they are paid.
-For placements in the Nashville area, the main course requirements are: a) 110 hours of fieldwork (or approximately 8 hours per week over a 14-week semester); b) weekly classroom sessions; and c) recording a journal of work experience, which will be reviewed periodically by the faculty member.
-The course for Nashville area placements carries 3 credit hours.
-Placements must be arranged by the student and approved by the associate dean for clinical affairs no later than the end of the first week of classes.
+For placements in the Nashville area, the main course requirements are: a) 110 hours of fieldwork (or approximately 8 hours per week over a 14-week semester); b) weekly classroom sessions; and, c) recording a journal of work experience, which will be reviewed periodically by the faculty member.
+The course for Nashville area placements carries 3 academic credits.
+Placements must be arranged by the student and approved by the Associate Dean for Clinical Affairs no later than the end of the first week of classes.
 May be repeated for credit more than once if there is no duplication in subject matter.
-Students may apply a maximum of six credit hours of externship toward graduation requirements.
+Students may apply a maximum of six credits of externship toward graduation requirements.
+Faculty approval required.
 Pass/Fail.
-Faculty approval required.
 [3]